Niiok/niiok.github.io/content/SDL/lazyfoo1.md

     - **window object's address** on success
     - **NULL** on failure
   > every SDL_Video works on SDL_Window object.
-  > this function will create and return proper window for your OS.
+  > this function will create and return abstract window that compatible with OS.

 ### SDL_GetWindowSurface()